Skip to main content

 Ireland packs an extraordinary amount into a small island.
 In a week you can go from the buzzing streets of Dublin to the wild Atlantic coast, from medieval castles to modern craft breweries, all while meeting some of the friendliest people you'll ever encounter.

-Patrick has walked Dublin, explored the countryside, and found the spots that most tourists miss entirely.
-His Ireland trips aren't generic — they're built around what you actually love.
+I've walked Dublin, explored the countryside, and found the spots that most tourists miss entirely.
+My Ireland trips aren't generic — they're built around what you actually love.

 Ireland Highlights